August 3

 But wait!
 There's more:

 You're not going to find these last two points on Amazon or even on the Vollrath website unless you really dig.
 Why aren't these excellent features highlighted?
-You'd think Vollrath would shout it from the rooftops, that the Mirage Pro is better than other PICs by a few orders of magnitude.
+You'd think Vollrath would shout them from the rooftops, because they make the Mirage Pro 59500P better than other portable induction cooktops, not just a little but a lot.

 In any case, the Mirage Pro is pretty much in a class by itself.